Workers' Compensation Lawyer in Mount Pleasant

 Generally, any business in South Carolina that regularly employs four or more workers—including full-time, part-time, and seasonal employees—is required by law to carry workers' compensation insurance.
 Unlike a personal injury lawsuit, you do not need to prove that your employer was negligent to receive benefits.
 You only need to prove that your injury "arose out of" and occurred "in the course of" your employment.

-Distinguishing Workers' Comp from Third-Party Claims
+Distinguishing Workers' Comp From Third-Party Claims

 It is important to understand that while you generally cannot sue your employer for a workplace accident (the "exclusive remedy" rule), you may have a separate "third-party" claim if someone other than your employer or a co-worker caused your injury.
 For instance, if you were injured by a defective piece of machinery or a negligent driver while on the clock in Mount Pleasant, our firm can pursue both workers' comp benefits and a personal injury lawsuit to maximize your total recovery.